premchander-revature/interviewquestions/.NET FULL STACK/C#Exception_Handling.md

 <blockquote>

-The process of catching the exception for converting the CLR given exception message to an end-user understandable message and for stopping the abnormal termination of the program whenever runtime errors are occurring is called Exception Handling in C#.
-Once we handle an exception under a program we will be getting the following advantages:-
+The process of catching the exception for converting the CLR-given exception message to an end-user understandable message and for stopping the abnormal termination of the program whenever runtime errors are occurring is called Exception Handling in C#.
+Once we handle an exception under a program, we will get the following advantages: -

 - We can stop the Abnormal Termination
 - We can perform any corrective action that may resolve the problem.